cnstntn-kndrtv/open-in-buttons-for-finder-toolbar/README.md

 - and drag it to Finder toolbar (hold `⌘cmd`)

 ## Sublime Text
-Read [this topic](https://gist.github.com/artero/1236170 "this topic") before run "open-in-Sublime" app
+Read [this topic](https://gist.github.com/artero/1236170 "this topic") before run "open-in-Sublime" app.
+Also check this repo - https://github.com/hamxiaoz/open-folder-with-sublime

 ## Text Mate
 Read [this](https://manual.macromates.com/en/using_textmate_from_terminal.html "this") before run the app